depeperwinkel

 Unable to load availability for pickup

-Tena'adam is a spice from classical Ethiopian cuisine, and one of the ingredients of an authentic berbere.
+Tena'adam is a spice from classic Ethiopian cuisine, and one of the ingredients of an authentic berbere.
 The leaves of the winter rue have been used against poisonous snake bites since Roman times.

-T'ēna ādami ጤና አዳም is the Amharic name for the leaves and fruits of the winter rue or Ethiopian rue, also spelled Tena'adam or Tenaadam.
-Tena'adam means "Adam's health" and illustrates the plant's traditional use as a medicine.
+T'ēna ādami ጤና አዳም is the Amharic name for the leaves and fruits of the winter rue or Ethiopian rue, also written as Tena'adam or Tenaadam.
+Tena'adam means 'the health of Adam' and is illustrative of the traditional use of the plant as a medicine.

-The leaves, like the berries, are among the nine essential spices of Ethiopian cuisine.
-These are: korarima, a type of cardamom, ginger (zinjibel), fenugreek (abish), turmeric (ird), Ethiopian thyme (tosegn), cumin (tikur azmud), cloves (krenfud), black
+The leaves, just like the berries, belong to the nine essential spices of Ethiopian cuisine.
+These are: korarima, a type of cardamom, ginger (zinjibel), fenugreek (abish), turmeric (ird), Ethiopian thyme (tosegn), cumin (tikur azmud), clove (krenfud), black pepper (kundo berbere) and this tena'adam.

-The leaves are popularly used in bitters and liqueurs, such as in Croatian raki and in northern Italy in grappa (alla ruta).
-The leaves, combined with the leaves of the coffee plant (Ethiopia is a coffee-producing country par excellence), form "kutti," coffee-leaf tea, a name of Indian origin.
-Kutti-kal is the name fundamentalist Gandhians gave to coffee, considered more addictive than beer or wine.
-It means "junior alcohol."
+The leaves are popularly used in bitters and liqueurs, such as in raki in Croatia and grappa (alla ruta) in northern Italy.
+Together with the leaves of the coffee plant (Ethiopia is a coffee country par excellence), the leaves form 'kutti', coffee leaf tea, a name of Indian origin.
+Kutti-kal is the name fundamentalist Gandhians gave to coffee, more addictive than beer or wine.
+It means 'junior alcohol'.

-The berries, like the leaves, are used in the preparation of berbere, the famous Ethiopian spice mixture, which has been used since the discovery of South America and the introduction of chili.
+The berries, just like the leaves, are used in the preparation of berbere, the famous Ethiopian spice blend, in which, since the discovery of South America and the introduction of chili,peppers precisely these have come to dominate.
+Before that, the sharpness of berbere was the sum of sharp ingredients, including the fruit of the winter rue.

-Some of the fragrances and flavors (essential oils) in tena'adam:
+Some of the fragrances and flavorings (essential oils) in tena'adam:

 - 2-heptanol acetate, grassy, citrus

-- α-pinene, the aroma of woody pine, as in cumin, pine cone, juniper berry and hemp,
+- α-pinene, the aroma of woody pine scent, as in cumin, pine (pine cone), juniper and hemp,

-- 2-nonanone, cheesy and waxy and sweet, like coconut
+- 2-nonanon, cheesy and waxy and sweet, like coconut

-- nonen-1-yl acetate, tropical fruits: kiwi, honeydew melon, pear
+- nonen-1-yl acetate, tropical fruit: kiwi, honeydew melon, pear

 Usage

-The fruit, a seed pod with four or five lobes, contains about ten edible seeds.
-The fruit is ground whole for consumption and used as a spice or rub.
+The fruit, a seed capsule with four or five lobes, contains about ten edible seeds.
+The fruit is ground whole and used as a spice or rub.

-Tena'adam is unlike any other spice.
-It has a complex aroma that evokes passion fruit and tropical fruit, which is why the fruits are also called baies de passion or passionberries are mentioned.Passion berry is also the name of the Australian bush tomato, hence our preference for the Ethiopian name, which also does justice to the country of origin.
+Tena'adam cannot be compared to any other spice.
+It has a complex aroma in which passion fruit and tropical fruit are recognized, which is why the fruits are also known as passion beanies or passionberries be mentioned.Passionberry is also the name of the Australian bush tomato, hence our preference for the Ethiopian name, which moreover does justice to the country of origin.

-Tena'adam is delicious with shrimp, chanterelles, asparagus, boiled fish and poultry (and the accompanying creamy sauce), fried fish, game (hare, deer or wild boar) and poultry, grilled vegetables and fruits such as pear and mango, and vanilla ice cream.
+Tena'adam is delicious in combination with shrimp, chanterelles, asparagus, boiled fish and poultry (and the accompanying creamy sauce), fried fish, game (hare, deer, or wild boar) and poultry, grilled vegetables and fruits such as pear and mango, and vanilla ice cream.

 Features: